top of page

 One product often used (& available in Canada), is called Activia Flower Drying Silica gel.
 Often sold at Michaels, Walmart, Staples & online.
 (Tips on reactivating silica below).
 You can also dry florals/organics using other methods, but the key is they must have zero moisture left in them for best results in resin.

 July 29/22 - Editing to add, Michaels Craft Store (in Canada), now also carries another option, by Ashland (flower drying silica).
+Staples & Walmart often carry this type of silica as well.

 Start with about a 1/4"- 1/2" of silica gel in the bottom of a sealable container, then gently & slowly add more silica until fully covered.
 Put the lid on to seal well.
 If lid doesn't seal well, the silica can pull moisture from air outside container (causing need to reactivate the silica sooner then necessary).
 Follow directions for the product you're using to dry flowers.
 Depending on the size & thickness, and moisture of the flowers/organics, they could be dry in 3 days up to 3 or more weeks.
 This may take some trial & error to get right.
 Activia has a general guides for drying time on some flowers on their website.
 If in doubt, leave it a bit longer.